rcemper/Tutorial-QUERY/Tutorial-3.md

 and honors unprecise values with no result.
 It is all packaged the method Piece() of the example code

-To enable multiple reentrances in the Fetch method all parameters are kept a in
+To enable multiple reentrances in the Fetch method all parameters are kept in
 the common JSON object of the customized Query.

 Here are some examples

 *   Record #3 was deleted
 *   Record#4 has no stream
-*   PieceCnt shows the total pieces in the first row and number of pieces folowing
+*   PieceCnt shows the total pieces in the first row and number of pieces following
 *   PieceId shows the number of the first Piece displayed

 * The first example shows object **1..5** with max **33** chars